Team248FTCRobotics/2023-2024/README.md

 git push origin master         # Push changes to the remote repository (optional) <br>

 ## Requirements
-To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.
+To use this Android Studio project, you will need Android Studio 2021.3.1 (codename Dolphin) or later.

 To program your robot in Blocks or OnBot Java, you do not need Android Studio.